-Presthaven Sands you are close to many of North Wales best attractions
+Surrounding Presthaven Sands you are close to many of North Wales best attractions.

-The Snowdonia National Park has the highest mountain in England and Wales, the park covers 823 square miles with some of the most picturesque villages and lakes to be seen anywhere.
+The Snowdonia National Park has the highest mountain in England and Wales, so why not ride the Snowdon Mountain Railway to the very top.

 Take the kids out to one of the many attractions around and within a short drive.